The Sweet Escape (song): Music video

 The video was filmed in December 2006, several days before Christmas.
 It was directed by Joseph Kahn and produced by Maryann Tenado of H.S.I.
 Productions.
 The jail and penthouse scenes in the video are symbolic of "being jailed by love".
 Stefani being unable to escape her metaphoric prisons represents how one cannot escape from oneself.
 The penthouse scene is an allusion to the 19th-century fairy tale "Rapunzel".
 The video features product placement for two General Motors vehicles, the Chevrolet Tahoe, and the Buick Lucerne.

 "The Sweet Escape" premiered on MTV's top-10 video chart program Total Request Live at number seven January 16, 2007, and it peaked at number two the next month.
 The video was nominated for Most Earthshattering Collaboration, one of four categories created for the reinvented 2007 MTV Video Music Awards but lost to Beyoncé and Shakira's "Beautiful Liar".
 After its January 20 debut on MuchMusic's Countdown, it reached number one for two weeks in March 2007.
 In December 2007, MTV International introduced a certification system to recognize music videos that were successful on stations outside the US.

 Plays were totaled from February through June 2007, and with 11,000 plays, "The Sweet Escape" was the most successful video, receiving a platinum award.

 Live performances

 "The Sweet Escape" was featured on Stefani's The Sweet Escape Tour.
 She also performed the song with Akon at the 2007 Kids' Choice Awards, American Idol, and The Ellen DeGeneres Show.

 In popular culture

 The song and video were parodied on the February 17, 2007, episode of Mad TV as "Aren't Asians Great?".
 The video features Nicole Parker as Stefani and discusses the singer's love of Asian culture as well as Asian contributions to the world.

 The song was also featured in the November 13, 2017, episode of Supergirl called "Midvale".
 The song is played in a scene where the characters Alex and Kara Danvers go on a road trip.

+In 2026, it appeared in the film Disclosure Day, where the character Margaret Fairchild, portrayed by Emily Blunt, sings it while driving to work before being pulled over by the police.